xexyl/sgit/README.md

 By default it does **in-place editing and it does NOT backup files**.
 If you wish to not edit the file in place (see [examples](#examples) later in this file) you can use the `sgit -I` option.
-Note that the `-n` option (`sgit -o -n`) without `sgit -I` can, depending on the sed commands, empty files!
+Note that the `sed` option `-n` (`sgit -o -n`) without `sgit -I` can, depending on the sed commands, empty files!
 This is analogous to using both `-n` and `-i` to `sed` which would do in-place editing without automatic printing of the pattern space.
 An example is provided later.

 If you wish to provide a backup extension for editing files use `sgit -i`.
 See example below.
 Note that using `-i` overwrites existing backup files and it will